adarlan/kube-formation/README.md

 Known limitations:

 - **No load balancer in front of the control plane.** For simplicity, the cluster uses `controlplane1`'s public IP as its control-plane endpoint.
-Since this address is embedded in the API server certificate and every node's kubeconfig, `controlplane1` cannot be removed, terminated, or restarted without breaking access to the cluster, even if other control-plane nodes are still running.
+Since this address is embedded in the API server certificate and every node's kubeconfig, `controlplane1` cannot be removed or terminated without breaking access to the cluster, even if other control-plane nodes are still running.

 - **No cloud controller manager.** Since the cluster is not integrated with AWS, Kubernetes cannot provision cloud load balancers.
 Consequently, `Service` objects of type `LoadBalancer` remain in the pending state indefinitely.
 To expose workloads externally, use NodePort and connect directly to a node's public IP.

 - **Minimal networking.** Everything runs in the AWS account's default VPC/subnets.
 There's no custom VPC, no private subnets, no NAT gateway.
-Security groups allow inbound access from any source (`0.0.0.0/0`) to SSH (22) on all nodes, the API server (6443) on control-plane nodes, and the NodePort range (30000-32767) on worker nodes, which is convenient for a lab but far more permissive than you'd want in production.
+Security groups allow inbound access from any source to SSH (22) on all nodes, the API server (6443) on control-plane nodes, and the NodePort range (30000-32767) on worker nodes, which is convenient for a lab but far more permissive than you'd want in production.

 ## 🤝 Contributing